DanielRudrich/SimpleCompressor/docs/lookAheadLimiter.md

 ### Problem: Limiters without look-ahead
 The purpose of a limiter is to limit the level of an incoming signal.
 So a limiter which is set to -10dB should attenuate an incoming signal in a way, that no sample is above that threshold at the output.

 The easiest way to do this, is to use a compressor, set the attack time to zero and the ratio to infinity.
-The zero-attack-time makes sure, that we don't miss the transients of a sound, and the infinity ratio makes sure that the signal is attenuation exactly by the amount it exceeds the treshold.
+The zero-attack-time makes sure, that we don't miss the transients of a sound, and the infinity ratio makes sure that the signal is attenuation exactly by the amount it exceeds the threshold.

 This kind of limiter is also called brickwall-limiter.
 And similar to a transistor guitar amp, it sounds terrible if you drive it too much.
 Let's assume the input signal is a sine-wave with an amplitude of 1 which equals 0dB.
 If we send it through a brickwall-limiter with threshold -10dB (which is 0.3162), each sample of the sine-wave which exceeds +/- 0.3162 is clipped at exactly that value.
-The result is no sinewave anymore, and it will sound very much distorted.
+The result is no-sine wave anymore, and it will sound very much distorted.

 So how can we get rid of this distortion?
 Answer: **look-ahead**

 ### Solution?
 Delaying the input signal
 Many books and internet posts suggest to simply delay the input signal and you'll get look-ahead.
 Yea... that's **not** how look-ahead works, sorry.

 What would happen, if we implement look-ahead that way?
-Let's assume we have a constant sinewave at about -15dB, and inbetween we have one single pulse with 0dB (value of 1).
+Let's assume we have a constant sine-wave at about -15dB, and in between we have one single pulse with 0dB (value of 1).
 If we send it to our brick-wall limiter, the gain reduction at the time point of that impulse, will be -10dB, as it's not allowed to exceed the -10dB threshold.
-If we now delay the input signal before we apply our gain-reduction, the -10dB attenuation will hit a certain amount of time before the impulse set's in -> we most definetly miss it.
+If we now delay the input signal before we apply our gain-reduction, the -10dB attenuation will hit a certain amount of time before the impulse set's in -> we most definitely miss it.
 Even with a long release time, the impulse will not be attenuated by the necessary -10dB.

-You can test your implementation of a look-ahead limiter with the (sine8kWithDirac.wav)[sine8kWithDirac-testsignal].
-It's a sinewave with frequency of 8kHz at around -15dB and one dirac impulse with 0dB directly in the middle (see plots below).
+You can test your implementation of a look-ahead limiter with the [sine8kWithDirac.wav  test-signal](sine8kWithDirac.wav).
+It's a sine wave with frequency of 8kHz at around -15dB and one dirac impulse with 0dB directly in the middle (see plots below).
 Set your threshold to below 0dB (otherwise the impulse doesn't has to be limited) and look at the output levels.
 If it exceeds your threshold, it's not working as a limiter.

 ### Why even look-ahead?
 The answer to this question will bring us directly to the solution!
 Why should look-ahead get rid of the distortion, and what exactly is look-ahead in the first place?